echoprotocol/echowiki/api-reference/echo-operations/balance-object.md

 ## balance_claim_operation

-Claim a balance in a @ref balance_object.
+Claim a balance in a balance_object.

-This operation is used to claim the balance in a given @ref balance_object.
-If the balance object contains a vesting balance, `total_claimed` must not exceed @ref balance_object::available at the time of evaluation.
+This operation is used to claim the balance in a given balance_object.
+If the balance object contains a vesting balance, `total_claimed` must not exceed available vasting balance to withdraw at the time of evaluation.
 If the object contains a non-vesting balance, `total_claimed` must be the full balance of the object.

 ```cpp
 struct balance_claim_operation : public base_operation